AstarNetwork/astar-docs/docs/EVM/precompiles/dapp-staking.md

-# DApp Staking Precompile
+# DApp Staking

-DappsStaking Precompile enables EVM smart contract to access `pallet-dapps-staking` functionality.
+DApp Staking Precompile enables EVM smart contract to access `pallet-dapps-staking` functionality.
-Below is the Solidity interface to the precompiles:
+Below you will see the Solidity interface to the precompile:

 ```js